-^{93 169} FERC ¶ 61,239 (2019), order denying reh'g, 171 FERC ¶ 61,035 (2020).
+^{96 169} FERC ¶ 61,239 (2019), order denying reh'g, 171 FERC ¶ 61,035 (2020).

-looking energy and ancillary services revenues rather than historical.94 The MMU has recommended such an approach.
+ACR values.
+The Commission approved PJM's proposed revisions to the PJM market rules to implement a forward looking EAS offset to include forward looking energy and ancillary services revenues rather than historical.97 The MMU has recommended such an approach.
 The change in the offset will affect MOPR floor prices and the results of unit specific reviews under MOPR.
-The 2022/2023 BRA is scheduled to be run in May 2021.95 The Commission convened a Technical Conference on March 23, 2021, in order to consider whether MOPR should be retained and to consider possible alternative approaches.96
+The Commission convened a Technical Conference on March 23, 2021, in order to consider whether MOPR should be retained and to consider possible alternative approaches.98 The MMU testified at the Technical Conference and provided comments and responses to the Commission's questions following the conference.99

 Issues addressed during the MOPR unit specific review process in 2021 for the 2022/2023 BRA included documentation of asset life greater than 20 years, degradation of resource performance, operating and maintenance expenses, required capital expenditures, tax assumptions, documentation of forward net revenues, and the use of retail savings as a source of net revenue offset to EE gross CONE.
+The MMU did not agree with PJM's judgments about parameters and calculations of MOPR floors in a significant number of cases (Table 5-15).